 6. Framework 7

-Framework 7 is already an incredibly popular choice for hybrid app development.
+Framework 7 is already an incredibly popular choice for ipad application development services.
 The technology is been around for a fairly long time, and initially, it was developed with the only iOS in mind.
 Framework 7 has since expanded to Material Design as well.
 This framework offers a sound selection of components and a quite a bit of effort in documentation to channel together.
 It supports themes for both platforms that are excellently designed, meshing fairly well with native controls.
 The technology is available with all advanced features that required to develop a breakthrough cross-platform mobile app.